The Recipe Box

 What to Expect When You Order

-Step 1 — Upload your photo.
+Step 1, upload your photo.
 Photograph the recipe card in good light.
 It doesn't need to be perfect; we routinely work with faded, yellowed, water-damaged originals.
 Upload through our order portal.

 Why This Gift Works When Others Don't: The Specificity Principle